Skip to content

 Change Advisory Board (CAB)

-The CAB focuses on change management — reviewing and approving changes before they are deployed to production.
+The CAB reviews and approves changes before they are deployed to production.

 CAB vs ARB